Spätzle: History

+Swabian culture

 In Swabian literature, there is a multitude of poems about “the favourite dish of the Swabian people”.
 Examples are poems such as "Das Lob der Schwabenknöpfle" (The Praise of Swabian Knöpfle) which was published in the regional newspaper Schwarzwälder Bote (Black Forest Messenger) in 1838, the poem "Schwäbische Leibspeisa" (The Swabian Favourite Dish) or the “Spätzles-Lied” (The Spätzle Song).

 The manufacturing of Spätzle in Swabia can be traced back to the 18th century.

 In 1725 the Württembergian council and private physician Lentilius defined "Knöpflein" and "Spatzen" as "everything that is made from flour".
 Back then, spelt was widely used in Swabia and Alemannia.

 Since the region was marked by rural peasant structures and poverty, the undemanding grain spelt was very popular since it also thrives in low-nutrient soil.

 Spelt is high in gluten, so in times of scarcity it could be made into a dough without the addition of eggs.
 Consequently, it is the flour most commonly used in the preparation of Spätzle.

 Traditionally, Spätzle are scraped manually on a board, which is still considered a special certification mark.
 For efficiency reasons, a mechanical production of "homemade" Spätzle comparable with manually scraped ones emerged at the start of the 20th century.
 With the beginning of industrialisation and progressing prosperity, Spätzle advanced from everyday food to a delicacy eaten during the holidays.
 People from a Swabian farming village called it a festive dish in 1937.
 One year prior, regional poet Sebastian Blau (Josef Eberle's pseudonym) rendered Spätzle a symbol of Swabian identity: "… Spätzle are the foundation of our cuisine, the glory of our country, … the be-all and end-all of the Swabian menu…".